19hours/sg-statutes/Acts/Military Manoeuvres Act.md

 (c) offences,

-shall be applicable to all manoeuvres carried on in and over the manoeuvring ground.
+shall be applicable to all manoeuvres carried on, in and over the manoeuvring ground.

 ### Powers of Armed Forces Council in respect of firing ground